 - Theatre Haus’ voice is friendly, authentic and passionate, and represents a broad range of theatre groups and performers, which have accepted the organisation as a partner.
 It rejects stereotypes, and is against discrimination, harrassment and bullying.
 Theatre Haus believes the world is better understood when it embraces different perspectives and experiences, and therefore provides a platform for those voices within its community.

-- Reviews: reviews are an individual reviewer’s assessment of a service, product, performance or artistic work.
+- Reviews are an individual reviewer’s assessment of a service, product, performance or artistic work.
 As such they are in their nature a subjective work and opinions may vary from reviewer to reviewer.

 - Reviewers commit to publishing their honest opinion of the work being assessed.